 Happy Hour is Monday through Friday from 2 to 6 p.m.
 Breakfast has returned Saturdays and Sundays.
 You can add a mimosa flight or build your own mimosa!

 Catal is the main restaurant for Uva Bar & Cafe.
-Catal has been closed due to COVID-19 restrictions.
 If you're feeling like a fancy frog and looking for fine dining during a normal time when it reopens, Catal offers modern Mediterranean food in their upstairs airy dining room.
 There is limited indoor dining downstairs.
 Catal is usually open for breakfast, lunch and dinner.
 Lunch offers more casual dining, while dinner is more elegant.
 However, there is no dress code, so casual attire is appropriate.
 On some nights, you can catch a glimpse of the Disneyland fireworks from the patio.
-You can access reservations through the restaurant’s site.
+You can access reservations through Disneyland app or the restaurant’s site.

 Ballast Point Brewing Co.

 Ballast Point is the newest table-service restaurant at Downtown Disney.
 This one has a view from its upstairs patio.
 The research and development brewery has a three-barrel brewing rig and a selection of craft beers on tap.
 Hop in for brunch on Saturday or Sunday (from 10 a.m. to 2 p.m.) or lunch and dinner at other times.
 Share a Bavarian pretzel, wings or fries with friends while you sip your beer, or go for a salad or burger.
 The kids menu has many great choices.
 You can make a reservation online here.